-Based on the results of the ANCOVA calculations that have been carried out regarding the effect of the learning model on each critical thinking skill at the factor of the learning model on each critical thinking skill are the factor of the learning model is 15.816 with a sig value of 0.000 so that H1 is accepted and H0 is rejected, it can be concluded that the application of the learning model used affects skills.
+Based on the results of the ANCOVA calculations that have been carried out regarding the effect of the learning model on each critical thinking skill contained in Table 4, it shows that the F arithmetic model is 15.816 with a sig value of 0.000 so that H1 is accepted and H0 is rejected, it can be concluded that the application of the learning model used affects skills.
 Critical thinking of every student.
-The results of the analysis showed a significant effect, so it is necessary to carry out further tests (BNT/Lego) to find out which learning model is the most influential in improving each critical thinking skill.
+The results of the analysis showed a significant effect, so it is necessary to carry out further tests (BNT/LSD) to find out which learning model is the most influential in improving each critical thinking skill.
 The results of the LSD test of the effect of the learning model on critical thinking skills can be seen in Table 5, which is available.